Langsett

-Langsett is a village and civil parish near Penistone in South Yorkshire.
-It lies near the southern edge of the Metropolitan Borough of Barnsley and on the edge of the Peak District National Park.
+Langsett is a village and civil parish in the Metropolitan Borough of Barnsley, South Yorkshire, England.
+It lies on the edge of the Peak District National Park.
 At the 2001 census it had a population of 161, increasing to 222 at the 2011 Census.

+The name Langsett derives from the Old English langsīde meaning "long hill slope".

-In the early Medieval period, Langsett was known as Penisale.
+In the early medieval period, Langsett was known as Penisale.
 It held a royal charter entitling it to hold a weekly market on Tuesdays and an annual three-day fair, but these were held somewhere in the country rather than in the village itself.
 The market charter was later used to start a market in Penistone.

 A tradition associates the location of Penisale market with a cross near the junction of Cross Lane and Hartcliffe Road.
 This theory is rejected by Neville T. Sharpe, who holds that this was a wayside cross used as a guide by travellers.

 In chronostratigraphy, the British sub-stage of the Carboniferous period, the 'Langsettian' derives its name from a study of geological exposures in the banks of the Little Don River near Langsett.